peteamiri/Tutorials/AWS/AmazonWebServices.md

 PIOPS = provisioned IO Per Seconds
 IOPS= IO per Seconds
 Consolidated Billing Account:
-An account that has no authoricty over the other AWS account by it is provide a means to pay mulitple accounts to
+An account that has no authority over the other AWS account by it is provide a means to pay mulitple accounts to
-	get a single bill and trackall charges in a single bill you can link upto 20 AWS accounts to a Single Consilidated Billing Account provide a volume discount accross all account
+	get a single bill and trackall charges in a single bill you can link up to 20 AWS accounts to a Single Consolidated Billing Account provide a volume discount across all account
 Billing Alert:
 Alerts that are activated when the bill exceeds certain amount
 TAGS: